Skip to main content

 Middle East

-Requirements for the buyer of an entire plot according to the Babylonian «Code of Hammurabi», written around 1760 BCE: «§ 40.
+A similar principle regarding property obligations is found in the Babylonian «Code of Hammurabi», written around 1760 BCE: «§ 40.
 A woman, merchant, or other property-holder may sell field, garden, or house.
 The purchaser shall conduct the business of the field, garden, or house which he has purchased.» (1920HandcockPSP:14).

 19 And he bought the parcel of the field, where he had spread his tent, at the hand of the children of Chamor, the father of Shechem, for a hundred kessitah.

-Monetary Archaism.
+Monetary Archaism

 The identified semantic similarity between the biblical kesitah and ancient designations for sheep confirms that the text belongs to the pre-monetary financial system of the 2nd millennium BCE.